Louisiana Legends Fest

 Q-Who can be a member of Claiborne Unite Foundation, Inc.?

-A – Anyone with an interest in the mission of CUF can be part of Claiborne Unite Foundation, Inc. One of the unique features of CUF is most of the members are very involved in specific causes within Claiborne Parish, that join forces to promote the work of Claiborne Unite.
+A – Anyone with an interest in the mission of CUF can attend a be part of Claiborne Unite Foundation, Inc. One of the unique features of CUF most of the members are very involved in specific causes within Claiborne Parish, that join forces to promote the work of Claiborne Unite.

 Q-What is the mission of Claiborne Unite Foundation, Inc.?